Azure/azure-sdk/docs/android/implementation.md

 1. Log level, which must take effect immediately across the Azure SDK.
 2. Tracing on/off, which must take effect immediately across the Azure SDK.

 {% include requirement/MUSTNOT id="android-config-envvars" %} rely on environment variables or other environment configuration to configure the SDK.
 The user of a mobile app does not have access to environment variables.
-Use the Azure Core configuration API instead.
+Use the Azure Core Configuration API instead.

 ## Parameter validation